asudakou/Analyzing_TD-NIRS/README.md

 **The data** includes 3 experiments involving blood and 2 experiments involving ink, in a new two-layered phantom, measured with a multi-wavelength TD-NIRS system.

-To use the codes and data, download all into one folder, add this folder to MATLAB path, and lastly, in files 'Ink_main.m' and 'Blood_main.m' set variable 'folder_calc' to the path of a folder where the calculated data will be stored (some calculations can take days).
+To use the codes and data, download all into one folder, add this folder to MATLAB path, and lastly, in files 'Ink_main.m' and 'Blood_main.m' set variable 'folder_calc' to the path of a folder where the calculated data will be stored (some calculations can take a whole day).

-For backup, these files are saved on Google folder: https://drive.google.com/drive/folders/14ckJFZtuB_6qBHPFUp8uAxJ785Oq4XRf?usp=sharing
+For backup, a copy of these files was saved in Google folder: https://drive.google.com/drive/folders/14ckJFZtuB_6qBHPFUp8uAxJ785Oq4XRf?usp=sharing

 - The moments-based method: